 A study for daydreaming

-Pretty garden colors and a water view make daydreaming a daily hazard for Barb when she works in her study.
+Pretty garden colors and a water view make daydreaming a daily hazard for the homeowner when she works in her study.
 The glass-topped table was made from an old garden gate.

 Cottage design elements

 A 24-foot-long foyer starts at the front door and leads to the back patio.